 - On the grill, if you’re already grilling something else that week.

 Almost every roasted pepper recipe I’ve come across has you peel the charred skin off the pepper before using it.
-I’ve made this soup both with peeling the skin and leaving it on and the only difference was the teeny tiny flecks of black in the soup.
+I’ve made this soup both by peeling the skin and leaving it on and the only difference was the teeny tiny flecks of black in the soup.

 But if someone asks (a.k.a. the picky kid or picky spouse), those flecks can be pepper… or basil… if you catch my drift.

-It’s summer right now and I’m all about NOT heating up the kitchen whenever possible.
+Summer is near and I’m all about NOT heating up the kitchen whenever possible.
 That means…

 - Roasting the pepper when we’re already making pizza on Friday nights.